codefresh-io/docs.codefresh.io/_docs/new-helm/helm-charts-and-repositories.md

 You can connect to your repository using HTTP Basic authentication.

-- Add your repo url as usually with HTTP protocol
+- Add your repo URL as usually with HTTP protocol
 - Supply the User and Password for HTTP Basic authentication.

 Variables: